By Nzambi Kakusu.

 TunapandaNET focuses on building a network that allows access to educational resources.
 The goal is to have schools and youth centers access digital educational content and technical support for the institutions, affordable access to the internet and digital literacy training for teachers, students, and women.
 They are equipped with skills in education and entrepreneurship as well as the an e-platform which enables access to learning resources as well as content creation by users possible.

-TunapandaNET will connect 13 schools (when will it connect this 13 schools?) and has set up the network infrastructure in 7 centers (Currently, what is the estimated number of users using the community network?).
+TunapandaNET will connect 13 schools and has set up the network infrastructure in 7 centers.
 The internet connectivity to the centers is ongoing and there are discussions around having a cloud based school management system that the local schools can use for administration and also as an E-learning platform for schools to create and share educational content.
 TunapandaNET team will conduct a research with partner institutions (youth centers and schools) to help determine ownership and business models for sustainability.

 Despite low literacy levels in Kibera, there are several internet service providers (ISPs) namely; Poa!
 Internet which provides unlimited, affordable internet to low income and rural communities across Nairobi and Kiambu counties in Kenya charging about Ksh.1,500 ($15) for 4MBps per month which translates to Ksh.50 per day.
 Safaricom home fibre allows a fast, reliable and unlimited internet access and charges from Ksh.2,900 ($29) for 5Mbps to Ksh.11,499 ($115) for 40Mbps per month which translates to Ksh.96.67 and Ksh.383.3 per day.
 Safaricom internet bundles go for as low as Ksh.10 for 25MBs of data per day.
 Zuku home fibre is designed to meet all the small and medium sized enterprises’ communication needs and charges from Ksh.2499 ($250) for 5Mbps to Ksh.22,499 ($225) for up to 250Mbps per month translating to Ksh.83.3 to Ksh.749.96 per day.
 Airtel which is an ISP for prepaid, postpaid and 4G data services and charges as low as Ksh.5 for 8MBs per day.